stewpend0us/csim2/README.md

 # csim2
 csim2 is a very simple time domain simulation tool.
-It is architected to enable implementing dynamic systems as block diagrams (similar to simulink).
+It is designed to enable implementing dynamic systems as block diagrams (similar to simulink).
 Individual blocks can be written and then be composed together to create more complex systems.
 One of the objectives is to create a repository of truly general and